terokeso-sandbox/Devcontainer-in-codespace/2_devcontainers.md

-# Docker works by default if you add a docker file to the root of the project.
+# Devcontainers Goals

-- Still not getting docker management to work.
+Goal is to get a working devcontainer with semi persistent dns name and settings.
+Also integrate Tailscale for easy access to the devcontainer.
+If it is possible to get all working with Vscode web version.

-# Tailscale manual user auth 1/2
+## Tailscale manual user auth 1/2

 Just add